Peoples Postcode Lottery

 People’s Postcode Lottery is a charity lottery raising funds for, and increasing awareness of, charities and good causes across Great Britain.

 The Wildlife Trusts are very lucky to receive generous support from players of People's Postcode Lottery.
-People's Postcode Lottery is a charity lottery in Great Britain where players play with their postcodes to win cash prizes whilst raising money for charities.
+People's Postcode Lottery is a charity lottery in Great Britain where players play with their postcodes whilst raising money for charities.

 Wildlife Trusts in Wales have received valuable funding from players of People’s Postcode Lottery which is distributed between the five local Wildlife Trusts in Wales.
 This enables them to continue delivering education opportunities and events for local communities and schools, as well as maintaining reserves and wildlife sites around the region, continuing our vital conservation work.